 Do you want to lose a lot of weight in as little time as possible?
-Then you should try the military diet!
-Find out how it works and how healthy it is here!
+Then you should try the military diet.
+Find out how it works and how healthy it is plus an example meal plan to get you started, here!

-As the name suggests, the military diet is not for sissies.
+As the name suggests, the military diet is not for everyone.
 It was developed to get American soldiers fit and trim in a short period of time, so it’s strict and disciplined.

 The military diet is a crash diet, which should only be carried out at short notice in order to lose a few pounds quickly.
 There is a fixed diet plan for the first three days.
-However, since the calorie intake is significantly reduced, you’ll probably be pretty hungry!
+However, since you’ll be consuming fewer calories, you’ll probably be pretty hungry!
 The portions are so small that you probably won’t get enough.

 The good news: The strict diet phase lasts only 3 days, so you can see the end and will be able to reach your goal quickly.
 However, this diet isn’t a long-term healthy lifestyle, so you shouldn’t do the strict phase for more than a week to prevent nutrient deficiencies.

-The military diet menu includes whole grain toast, rice waffles, banana, grapefruit, apple, broccoli, carrots, beans, peanut butter, cottage cheese, cheese, meat, black coffee or tea and water.
+The military diet menu includes whole-grain toast, saltine crackers, rice waffles, banana, grapefruit, apple, broccoli, carrots, beans, peanut butter, hard-boiled eggs, cottage cheese, cheddar cheese, meat, black coffee or tea, and water.

 Sugar, juices, and alcohol are forbidden.